mpieva/quicksand/docs/source/pipeline.rst

 DNA Deamination Stats
 """""""""""""""""""""

-In the last step of the pipeline, the deduplicated sequences are checked for C to T substitutions compared to the reference genome.
+In the last step of the pipeline, the deduplicated sequences are checked for DNA damage patters, by counting base substitutions in the analyzed sequences compared to the reference genomes the sequences are mapped against.

-Ancient DNA exhibits C to T substitutions at the 3’ and 5’ ends of DNA fragments, a degradation pattern used to identify ancient DNA.
+Ancient DNA exhibits C to T substitutions at both the 3’ and 5’ ends of the molecule, a degradation pattern used to identify ancient DNA.
+By default quicksand counts C to T substitutions on both ends of the DNA sequences, as obtained by data that went through a single stranded library preparation.
+Use the :code:`--doublestranded` flag to count the G to A substitutions at the 5' end of the DNA sequences instead, as observed in libraries prepared with a double-stranded protocol.

-Families whose sequences show more than 10% of terminal C bases in the reference genome replaced by a T are flagged as ancient (++) in the final report.
+Taxonomic families whose sequences show more than 10% of terminal base substitutions are flagged as ancient (++) in the final report.

 Fixed References
 -----------------